-This Caramel Apple Crumble Cheesecake recipe is an impressive and decadent dessert that is perfect for a dinner party, holiday meal, or any time where you want something special.
-It combines rich cheesecake and warm apple crisp into one show-stopping recipe!
+This Apple Crumble Cheesecake recipe is an impressive and decadent dessert that is perfect for any special occasion.
+It combines a dense cheesecake base with layers of fresh apple slices and a crisp cinnamon crumble topping for one incredible treat.

 Sour Cream - The sour cream should also be at room temperature.
 You can substitute Greek yogurt in place of sour cream if you wish.
 It is an equal substitution.